Rune580/RiskOfOptions/README.md

 ## Getting Started
 First you need to grab the latest release from the Thunderstore [insert link here].
-Extract the mod to your plugins folder, and then add a reference to it in Visual Studio.
+Extract the mod to your plugins folder, and then add a reference to the dll in your project in Visual Studio.
+[Project->Add Reference...->Browse]

 Next you need to add Risk Of Options as a dependecy for your mod.
 ```C#